stolostron/multicluster-mesh-addon/README.md

     EOF
     ```

     To deploy new upstream Istio to managed clusters, create a `meshdeployment` resource by specifying `Community Istio` meshProvider and selecting the *KS managed cluster(s).
-For example, creating the following `meshdeployment` resource to deploy new Istio to managed cluster `eks1` and `eks1`:
+For example, create the following `meshdeployment` resource to deploy new Istio to managed cluster `eks1` and `eks1`:

     ```bash
     cat << EOF | oc apply -f -